Crisis is the national charity for homeless people. We are committed to ending homelessness.

 Core tasks and what you will achieve

-- Assisting tutor with resources and the completion of teaching related paperwork
+- Supporting obtaining resources and teaching related paperwork.

 The skills and experience we are looking for

 - Good communication skills and enthusiasm